Communities

 My answer is consistent with that given by another source.

-JRN‭ wrote about 1 month ago
+JRN‭ wrote 2 months ago

 My answer is consistent with the one posted here: https://problemcorner.missouristate.edu/AdvSol35.html?